 Create the Routine

-- What are the IEP objectives that will be infused?
+- What IEP goals/objectives will be infused into the routine?

 - Are there any special modifications or adaptations needed?

 - What materials will you need?

 - Who will work with the child to complete the routine?